-- Meet with the Selection Committee Chairperson prior to distributing PDB proposals to explain the purpose, objectives, and goals for the project. - Prior to the release of the RFP, approve the project goals and priority, in addition to approving the evaluation criteria/factors and scoring listed in the RFP. - Approve the contract payment methods.
+- Prior to the release of the RFP, approve the project goals and priority, in addition to approving the evaluation criteria/factors and scoring listed in the RFP. - Approve the contract payment methods.

 3.1.2 Director of Alternative Delivery and Regional Alternative Delivery Manager